Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 In other fields such as financial services and communication services, consumers have begun to call for access to “their own” information.
 Data ownership may also become an issue for vehicle occupants or owners who find “their” information being collected by the manufacturer or vehicle operator.

-(c) Ownership of output generated by autonomous vehicles
+Ownership of output generated by autonomous vehicles

 There will be some working autonomous vehicles whose function is to survey or gather data, whether on-road or off-road.

 The automation of such information gathering presents great commercial opportunities and potential value where, for example, it is safer and cheaper than other methods.
 There is presently a real risk that output such as images and data does not attract protection under Australian copyright law if there was no human input in its creation.
-This lack of human input may affect any ability to protect or to commercialise that data and information.
+This lack of human input may affect any ability to protect or to commercialize that data and information.

-Another form of copyright recognised by the Copyright Act is a “cinematograph film”, a term which is quite antiquated when discussing data streaming of visual images.
-This form of copyright will subsist only after “the things necessary for the production of the first copy of the film has been undertaken.”
-This definition is inconsistent with a continuous live data stream and may mean that there cannot be copyright in content being streamed.
+Another form of copyright recognized by the Copyright Act is a “cinematograph film”, a term which is quite antiquated when discussing data streaming of visual images.
+This form of copyright will subsist only after “the things necessary for the production of the first copy of the film has been undertaken.”44 This definition is inconsistent with a continuous live data stream and may mean that there cannot be copyright in content being streamed.

 To the extent that copyright does exist in any content captured using an autonomous vehicle, consideration needs to be given to ownership of the copyright.
 It is common for third party service providers to operate drones and other vehicles on behalf of a principal.
 In such circumstances, unless the service agreement provides otherwise, the default legal position is that copyright is not owned by the organisation commissioning the service provider, but rather remains owned by the creator of the work.
-This legal default is commonly overlooked, and can lead to disputes about who owns, and therefore has the right to control or commercialise, the work.
+This legal default is commonly overlooked, and can lead to disputes about who owns, and therefore has the right to control or commercialize, the work.

 The data and images collected by autonomous vehicles may be protected as confidential information if it is, in fact, confidential and not in the public domain.
 One factor that will aid this assessment is that information is more likely to be regarded as confidential if it is protected from general public access, including by encryption.

-Aside from being a forum ripe for the development of “open innovation”, automation – including autonomous vehicles – could be a technology that drives reform of global IP laws much in the way that software and computers have done previously.
+Aside from being a forum ripe for the development of “open innovation,” automation – including autonomous vehicles – could be a technology that drives reform of global IP laws much in the way that software and computers have done previously.
 For the time being, rights holders will need to navigate through existing forms of protection available to them.
-To maximise protection of their investments, rights holders need to be aware of the rights available to them and the challenges in applying those rights to autonomous vehicles technology.
+To maximize protection of their investments, rights holders need to be aware of the rights available to them and the challenges in applying those rights to autonomous vehicles technology.

 Insurance companies operating in Australia, in particular those with compulsory third party (CTP) products, should plan ahead for disruption.